Marty Sklar: Honors and awards

 In 2001, Sklar was recognized as a Disney Legend.
 He served as President of Ryman Arts, whose Ryman Program for Young Artists honors Herb Ryman, an artist, designer and fellow Disney Legend.

 Sklar won a Lifetime Achievement Award from the Themed Entertainment Association (TEA) in 1995, and has been inducted into the International Association of Amusement Parks and Attractions (IAAPA) Hall of Fame.

 In 2016, Sklar was awarded the Diane Disney Miller Lifetime Achievement Award from The Walt Disney Family Museum.

 Prior to his death, Sklar was interviewed for Leslie Iwerks' limited docu-series The Imagineering Story, which premiered November 12, 2019 upon the launch of the streaming service Disney+.
 It was dedicated to Sklar's memory.

-Personal life and demise
+Personal life and death

 Sklar was married and had a family, including his brother Robert Sklar.
 He was involved with Ryman Arts, an organization supporting young artists.
 Sklar died on July 27, 2017, at his home in Hollywood Hills, California, at the age of 83.